mongodb-js/compass-aggregations/README.md

 setNamespace(store, ns); // Set the namespace in "db.collection" format.
 setServerVersion(store, version); // Set the lowest MongoDB server version in the cluster. setFields(store, fields); // Set the field names in the schema for autocompletion.
-See note below.
+See note below. setIsAtlas(store, true); // Indicate the plugin is deployed to Atlas.

 <Plugin store={store} />
 ```